 Mark McInturff, FAIA

 Mark McInturff launched McInturff Architects in 1986.
-Today, the firm remains intentionally small, with seven members and a bent toward contemporary design for residential, commercial and institutional projects.
+Today, the firm remains intentionally small, with six members and a bent toward contemporary design for residential, commercial and small institutional projects.

 While McInturff’s work is modern, the firm has no single identifiable style.
 “I have learned many lessons from good traditional buildings,” McInturff observes.
 Each project and site is unique, and he collaborates with clients in order to tailor his work to their needs.